 What are your tips on what to wear in Romania?
 Please share in the comments!

 - What to Pack for Italy’s Amalfi Coast in Fall

 - What to Wear in Stockholm: Swedish Style for All Seasons

 Suggested travel resources:

-Hope you’ve found our Packing Tips for a Trip to Romania useful.
-Don’t forget to share this post with your friends on Facebook, Twitter, and Pinterest.
+Hope you liked this post on what to wear in Romania.
+Please share it with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Kelly Ella Maz is a travel writer from Canada.
 Her passion for travel and worldwide experience led her to starting her own travel planning business and blog.
 She’s currently living in Barcelona where she spends her days on the beach and her nights at local tapas bars.
 You can follow her travels at KellyEllaMaz.com.